 It is not surprising that the overall beauty of St Lucia is well-known, St Lucia beaches really are some of the best beaches in the world.
-Nicknamed the Helen of the West, this Caribbean nation brings postcard perfect, beautiful beaches, spectacular volcanic mountain backdrops, and uninterrupted sunset views all onto one small island.
+Nicknamed the Helen of the West, this Caribbean island nation brings postcard perfect, beautiful beaches, spectacular volcanic mountain backdrops, and uninterrupted sunset views all onto one small island.

 St Lucia is located in the Eastern Caribbean, near the southern most end of the string of beautiful islands neighbouring Grenada, Barbados and St. Vincent.
 So what makes St Lucia unique?
 What makes St Lucia beaches so much better than any other stretches of sand in that part of the world?